itsmeadi/tempcontrol/README.md

 https://github.com/itsmeadi/tempcontrol/blob/master/iotControl/control.go#L137
 Currently this fn returns the topic for default room, a map can be maintained that maintains an index for roomID->room actuator topic

+The github repo is equipped to run automatic test cases for every push to master branch